jaketclarke/geoserver-https/README.md

 Understanding letsencrypt also borrowed from this guide: <https://phoenixnap.com/kb/letsencrypt-docker>

 Understanding reverse proxy with ngingx borrowed from this stackoverflow answer: <https://stackoverflow.com/questions/76717951/how-to-get-a-docker-image-on-a-digitalocean-droplet-to-have-https>

+## Potential improvements

+### Setting PROXY_URL

+Per the [stackoverflow issue linked above](<https://stackoverflow.com/questions/74755384/why-kartoza-geoserver-cant-let-me-loggin-in>), setting proxy url should be doable by setting environment variables on the kartoza geoserver image we are using (HTTP_PROXY_NAME and HTTP_SCHEME) within docker compose.
+At the timing of writing, this didn't work - hence this workaround of exposing port 8081 and using the UI.

 ## Acknowledgements